Blue J raises $167.4-million CAD Series D after AI tax research platform more than doubles revenue

 Toronto-based Blue J, which provides artificial intelligence (AI)-powered tax research software, has raised a $122-million USD ($167.4-million CAD) Series D round on the heels of rapid growth.

-The round was led by American venture capital firms Oak HC/FT and Sapphire Ventures, with participation from Toronto-based Intrepid Growth Partners as well as returning investors Ten Coves Capital and the Association of International Certified Professional Accountants’ business subsidiary CPA.com.
+First reported by The Globe and Mail, the round was led by American venture capital firms Oak HC/FT and Sapphire Ventures, with participation from Toronto-based Intrepid Growth Partners as well as returning investors Ten Coves Capital and the Association of International Certified Professional Accountants’ business subsidiary CPA.com.
+Blue J CEO Ben Alarie declined to disclose to BetaKit if the round had a secondary capital component, and said other undisclosed existing investors also participated in the round.

 Blue J now serves more than 2,500 organizations, up from 200 in 2021.